Sometimes we need to add extra swap space in our Linux machine, so in this article, I’m going to show you how to add swap space to a Linux server.

 The above command will create a swap file with the name swap_file inside the root directory with the size of 1024MB (1GB).

-Now we need to change the permission of swap file so that only root user can access the swap file.
+Now we need to change the permission of the swap file so that only the root user can access the swap file.

 chmod 600 /swap_file